The Jupiter Summer Tour in the year 2006 - Lorraine - Black Forest - Alsace

-July 20 Jupiters arrive at Chamouille for the first night stop.
-Our Repas d'Ouvert at Chamouille, notice Dennis Sparrow and Simon Wood.
+On July 20th the Jupiters arrive at Chamouille for the first night stop.
+Our Repas d'Ouvert at Chamouille, notice in right-side photo Dennis Sparrow and Simon Wood.

-Above L to R: July 21.
-Jupiters packing up at Chamouille for the journey to Verdun, in considerable heat, 30+.
+Photos above L to R: July 21.
+Jupiters packing up at Chamouille for the journey to Verdun, in considerable heat, 30+ degrees.
 At our hotel the Coq Hardi in Verdun.
-Coach trip to see the Franco-German 90th anniversary evocation of the battle of Verdun, Light and Flames show - again Simon Wood and Dennis Sparrow; there were 32 others on the tour!
+Coach trip to see the Franco-German 90th anniversary evocation of the battle of Verdun, Light and Flames show - again Simon Wood and Dennis Sparrow; in right-most image .There were 32 others on the tour!

-Above L to R July 22-23: Titisee.
+Photos above L to R July 22-23: Titisee.
 Omeira Graham and Mike Chevers.
-View from our bedroom windows.
-Lesley and David Stimpson (left) chatting to Susan Sharrock and Bill Ebzery from Australia (right).
+View from our bedroom windows of the lake.
+Above: Lesley and David Stimpson (left) chatting to Susan Sharrock and Bill Ebzery from Australia (right).
 Howard and Andrew Chambers jogged around the lake in 32 minutes, but normally it would be a 90-minute walk.
 Due to the altitude it was a little cooler than Verdun, but still hot and sunny.

-Above July 24th: leaving Titisee for Obernai in Alsace.
+Photos above July 24th: leaving Titisee for Obernai in Alsace.
 Lunch stop at Sankt Roman in the Black Forest.
-L to R Derek and Iris Chambers.
-The restaurant Adler in Sankt Roman where we stopped for lunch.
-Ready to depart for Obernai: the Nankivell's Jupiter with deer just perceptible in the background.
+Left - L to R Derek and Iris Chambers.
+Centre - the restaurant Adler in Sankt Roman where we stopped for lunch.
+Right - the Nankivell's Jupiter ready to depart for Obernai: - with deer just perceptible in the background.

-NB Some took the option to travel from Titisee to Obernai via the National Car Museum at Mulhouse.
+NB Some of us Jupitourists took the option to travel from Titisee to Obernai via the National Car Museum at Mulhouse.

-Below left: Obernai, Hotel Cour d'Alsace: L to R Dave Kennedy, Alfred Keller, Ed Nankivell.
-Jupiter of Alfred Keller with bonnet raised, AK had driven 300km from Gams in Switzerland to be with us at Obernai; Dave Kennedy and John Blazé on the left.
-Howard Chambers (yellow cap), Iris and Derek Chambers, with Ghislaine Nankivell and Andrew Chambers in Obernai, Alsace.
+Photos below left: Obernai, Hotel Cour d'Alsace: L to R Dave Kennedy, Alfred Keller, Edmund Nankivell.
+Jupiter of Alfred Keller with its bonnet raised, Alfred had driven 300Km from Gams in Switzerland to be with us at Obernai; Centre image, Dave Kennedy and John Blaze on the left.
+Right-most image: Howard Chambers (yellow cap), Iris and Derek Chambers, with Ghislaine Nankivell and Andrew Chambers in Obernai, Alsace.

-July 25th above Left: Alsacien folk dancing at Colmar, where we went by coach via the very scenic Wine Route.
-Ken Graham talks to Tom Chapman, and Ghislaine talks to Mouleman (Tim Wise).
-Simon Wood, Dennis Sparrow and others take refreshment in Obernai during the folk-dance session.
+July 25th photos above - Left: Alsacien folk dancing at Colmar, where we went by coach via the very scenic Centre: Wine Route.
+Ken Graham talks to Tom Chapman, and Ghislaine Nankivell talks to Mouleman (Tim Wise).
+Right-most image: Simon Wood, Dennis Sparrow and others take refreshment in Obernai during the folk-dance session.
 In the morning we had explored the outer reaches of Obernai and its nearby vineyards via an exciting treasure-hunt on foot - all in searing 40deg+ heat!

 July 26th, some took the special coach laid on to take Jupitourists to the National Car Museum and the National Railway Museum both at Mulhouse.
 Others explored Obernai and/or enjoyed the hotel's excellent facilities.